Welcome!

 When you search with Google Flights, Points Path performs an identical flight search with each of its covered airlines, but requests prices in points or miles instead of cash.
 The results are then combined with Google’s results, so you’re always seeing the most up-to-date pricing available from both Google and the airlines themselves.

-Points Path currently offers award pricing for the frequent flyer programs of American, Delta, JetBlue, and United.
-This includes all flights on the four airlines themselves, as well as flights with partners whenever Google Flights includes American, Delta, JetBlue, or United as a marketing carrier.
+In the free extension, Points Path offers award pricing for the frequent flyer programs of American, Alaska, Delta, JetBlue, and United.
+Paid Pro tier and Founders Club members also get access to Air Canada, Emirates, Qantas, and Virgin Atlantic.
+All tiers include domestic and international flights on the airlines themselves, as well as flights with partner airlines.

 Yes!
 We’re already working on adding more programs, and you’ll be seeing them very soon.

 This message indicates there has been a temporary hiccup in our connection with an airline.
-When this happens, try to refresh the page in your browser to see if the correct points information appears.
+Click the small "refresh" icon next to the message to see if the correct points information appears.

 You can use any currency with Points Path, but in order for the extension to run properly, the language option in Google Flights must be set to "English (United States)."
 Also, you must use the basic dot-com version of Google Flights at flights.google.com — regional versions of Google Flights will not work.